pellepelster/solidblocks/doc/content/rds/_index.md

 | instance_name    | unique name of the database instance to support multiple instances per node if needed |
 | postgres_version | version of the PostgreSQL server                                                 |

-During provisioning the follwing naming conventions are used when referencing the different parts of the storage path
+During provisioning the following naming conventions are used when referencing the different parts of the storage path

 ```
    postgres_data_base_dir